OpenDriveLab/Birds-eye-view-Perception/README.md

 ### Major Features

 * **Support Waymo Open Dataset (WOD) for camera-only detection** <br> We provide a suitable playground for new-beginners in this area, including hands-on tutorial and small-scale dataset (1/5 WOD in kitti format) to validate idea.
-* **Integration with bag of tricks** <br> All these tricks are verifed in the Waymo Open Challenge and help us achieve 1st in the camera-based detection track eventually.
+* **Integration with bag of tricks** <br> Currently, there are few codebase support practical tools for BEV camera 3D detection.
+We integrate bag of tricks that help us achieve 1st in the camera-based detection track of the Waymo Open Challenge 2022.
+* **Convenient BEVPerception Toolbox** <br> We provide a convenient toolbox including these tricks that can be used indedependly or as a plug-in for mmdet3d.

 ## <div id='update'>What's New</div>

-v0 was released in xx/9/2022.
+v0 was released in 30/9/2022.
 * Offer a pipeline to process the Waymo dataset (camera-based 3D detection).
 * Release a baseline (with config) for Waymo dataset and also 1/5 Waymo dataset in Kitti format.
-* Integrate some practical data augmentation methods for BEV camera-based 3D detection.
+* Integrate some practical data augmentation methods for BEV camera-based 3D detection in the toolbox.

 Please refer to [changelog.md](docs/changelog.md) for details and release history.